Forest Glen Annex

-The Forest Glen Annex is a 136 acre U.S. Army installation in the Forest Glen Park neighborhood of Silver Spring, Maryland, USA.
+The Forest Glen Annex is a 136 acre U.S. Army installation in the Forest Glen Park neighborhood of Silver Spring, Maryland, United States.
 It is situated between Brookville Road and Linden Lane.
 Since 1999, the Annex has been the site of the Walter Reed Army Institute of Research (WRAIR) and the Naval Medical Research Center (NMRC), along with smaller units.

 The Forest Glen property was acquired by the Army during the World War II era, and was formerly known as the “Walter Reed Forest Glen Annex”, a branch of the Walter Reed Army Medical Center (WRAMC) in Washington, DC.

 Facilities

 In addition to the large research laboratories located in the Annex's "Daniel K. Inouye Building" (Building 503), the post includes a commissary, a child care center, and a Fisher House.
 There are also football and baseball fields, and picnicking facilities.

 The Forest Glen Annex campus includes the 27 acre National Park Seminary Historic District which is being redeveloped separately from the military area.
 The associated Glen Haven housing area in nearby Wheaton, also now owned by Fort Detrick, has 240 quarters for enlisted soldiers and for officers in grades O-1 through O-3.